 I’ve always been particularly drawn to jumbo-size acoustics.
 I learned to play guitar in the early 1970’s when John Denver was at the height of his career, and the sound he got from his jumbo Guild 6 and 12 string guitars made an impression on me that lasts to this day.
 I own one of the rare and coveted Guild JF-100 jumbos… arguably the most beautiful of any of the Guild models, and to my eye a rival with the Gibson SJ-200 for the top spot, esthetically speaking.
 These two famous jumbo acoustics formed the inspiration for the Dogwood Kingston Jumbo.

-The Kingston has a large sound with impressive volume and bass presence.
-As with all Dogwood acoustics, the Kingston is fully voiced and tuned for maximum tonal quality.
-The tops for Kingston jumbos are selected from those scoring very high during the static and dynamic testing that all potential Dogwood top sets undergo.
-Due the large mass of a jumbo top, it is especially important to use a high quality top with an excellent stiffness-to-weight ratio to avoid weak trebles and muddy midrange.
+The Kingston has a large sound with impressive volume and is specifically tuned for a great bass response, without sacrificing the trebles.
+The tops for Kingston jumbos are selected specifically for low mass.
+Due the larger size of a jumbo guitar, it is especially important to use a top with an excellent stiffness-to-weight ratio to avoid weak trebles and muddy midrange.
 The top and the back are tuned to specific, complimentary fundamental resonances.
 This makes for a wonderful grand piano type tone without sounding boomy.
 You will immediately hear the clarity when you play a Kingston, with a slightly emphasized bass response compared to other Dogwood models.

 Like its inspirations, the Kingston jumbo has a full set of available high end appointments that will make its owner the envy of anyone who sees it, and a real attention-getter on stage.
 Standard features for the Kingston include Rosewood back and sides with solid Rosewood binding, Abalone shell rosette, bound Ebony fretboard and custom Dogwood bridge, bone nut and saddle, and gold Gotoh tuners with matching gold strap button.
-Options include Abalone and gold Mother of Pearl crown fretboard inlays, Abalone body purflings, custom rosettes, exotic back and side woods, mosaic back strip and matching end wedge purflings, Waverly tuners, and I am also offering carving on the neck heel similar to that found on the Guild JF-100.
-Please see the sidebar article on Legacy Benchworks Furniture for some examples of my carving.
-Many Guild collectors search for JF-100’s for the carving and now you can get it on a handmade guitar with a superior top that is voiced and tuned for old school tone.
+Options include Abalone and gold Mother of Pearl crown fretboard inlays, Abalone body purflings, custom rosettes, exotic back and side woods, mosaic back strip and matching end wedge purflings, arm bevel, and Waverly tuners.

 - High scoring Sitka Spruce top from reserve stock